lkrsova/lkrsova.github.io/_posts/2022-07-08-leveldesign-resources.md

 - Mike Monteiro: [Ruined By Design: How Designers Destroyed the World, and What We Can Do to Fix It](https://www.amazon.com/Ruined-Design-Designers-Destroyed-World/dp/1090532083)

 ##### Websites of level designers
 These days a lot of level designers share their knowledge online either via websites or social media like Twitter.
-Below are a couple of them I follow, but I recommend doing some Googling and finding the ones you are interested in.
+Below are a couple of them I follow, but I recommend doing your own searching  to find those designers whose work you're interested in.

 - Max Pears \| [website](https://www.maxpears.com/)
 - Clement Melendez: Push and Pull \| [website](https://www.clement-melendez.com/portfolio/essays)